Kgithub0601/Annual-Sales-Report-Dashboard/README.md

 1.)
 Feburary and March month have the maximum sales.

 2.)
-Women are more likely to buyas compared to men by 65%.
+Women are more likely to buy compared to men by 65%.

 3.)
 Maharashtra, Karnataka and Uttar Pradesh are the top 3 states.